JiaLeXian/real_time_audio_transcripts/README.md

-# youtube_transcripts
+# real_time_audio_transcripts

-I adapted OpenAI's Whsiper Model and allow it to perfrom real time transcriptions taking for any Youtube video with just a URL link.
+Generating real time transcripts for any audio or video calls using OpanAI's Whisper model, no limits in the length of the call.
+OpenAI's Whsiper model doens't allow real time speech to text recognition yet, I adapted the model to allow real time speech recogntion.